sinclairzx81/typedriver/readme.md

 ## Reflect

-TypeDriver represents TypeScript using JSON Schema representations.
+TypeDriver uses JSON Schema to represent TypeScript at runtime.
 Compiled validators include a `toJsonSchema()` function that returns the internal JSON Schema representation.

 ```typescript
 import compile from 'typedriver'